ArloSoftware/arlowp-plugin/readme.txt

 Yes!
 The Arlo Training and Event Management plugin works out-of-the-box with nearly every WordPress theme.
 But if you want to customize, you have to use a 3rd party plugin to add external css to your site.

-= Can I use the plugin without an Arlo registration? =
+= Can I use the plugin without an Arlo platform? =

-Unfortunately no, you have to sign up for a [free Arlo trial](https://www.arlo.co/try-arlo)
+Unfortunately no, you have to sign up for a [free Arlo trial](https://www.arlo.co/try-arlo).

 = Where can I find documentation? =

-The plugin's documentation can be found in our [Arlo developer site](https://developer.arlo.co/doc/wordpress/)
+The plugin's documentation can be found in our [Arlo developer site](https://developer.arlo.co/doc/wordpress/).

 = Can I use the plugin with PHP 5.3? =